Margaret Lazarus

 Margaret Lazarus (born January 22, 1949) is an American film producer and director known for her work in documentary film.
-She and her partner, Renner Wunderlich, received an Oscar in 1993 for their documentary Defending Our Lives, about battered women who were in prison for killing their abusers.
+She and her partner, Renner Wunderlich, received an Oscar in 1993 for their documentary Defending Our Lives about the Framingham Eight, battered women who were in prison for killing their abusers.

 Biography

 Margaret Lazarus was born in New York City in January 1949 to Leon Lazarus, a painter, art teacher and assistant principal in the New York City schools and Paula Lazarus, an elementary school teacher and school librarian.
 She graduated with honors from Vassar College in 1969 and received a master's degree in Broadcasting and Film from Boston University College of Communication, and to date has produced and directed 20 films about social justice and women's issues.
 She began her career as a producer writer for a weekly public affairs program on the CBS affiliate in Boston.

 In 1974, she co-founded with Wunderlich the non-profit organization, Cambridge Documentary Films, and to date has produced and directed 20 films about social justice and women's issues: Including films on rape, "Rape is" and "Rape Culture", a phrase which Margaret and her team were first to use publicly.

 Cambridge Documentary Films has also produced films on body image and media culture, "BirthMarkings", "The Strength to Resist","Killing Us Softly", and "Still Killing Us Softly", on trauma and recovery, "Strong at the Broken Places", and films on labor history, "Eugene Debs and the American Movement".
 Other films include "Pink Triangles: A Film about Homophobia", "Not Just a Job", "Strong at the Broken Places", "Women's Rights, Human Rights", and "Healing the Wounds".